 Applications must include:

-- Detailed statement of proposed activity for research/lecturing in the United States
+- Detailed statement of proposed activity for research and/or lecturing in the United States

 - Curriculum Vitae/Resume

 - Two Letters of Reference

 - Letter of support/leave from your home institution is not required, but highly encouraged and will be taken into account when evaluating your application.

 The application deadline is September 17, 2022.

+Participants are selected through a merit-based open competition.
 Only short-listed candidates will be interviewed.
-The final selection and placement will be made in the summer of 2021.
+Final selection results will be available in the summer of 2023.

 - Applicants should demonstrate the intrinsic value of the project to the scholar, his/her home institution, country, and U.S. institution.

 - Applicants must have proficiency in English appropriate for carrying out the proposed project in the United States.
 (English language competence will be checked at the in-person interview.)

-- Applicants must intend to return to their home institution upon completion of the program, reengage in teaching activities, and implement newly gained knowledge and experience gained on this program.
+- Applicants must intend to return to their home institution upon completion of the program, reengage in teaching activities, and implement newly-gained knowledge and experience obtained on this program.

 - Incomplete applications will not be considered.

 - The Fulbright Program reserves the right to check any information in the application documents.
-In case any discrepancy with real facts will be revealed the applicant participation in the Fulbright competition will be suspended.
+In case any discrepancy with real facts is revealed the applicant’s participation in the Fulbright competition will be suspended.

 - Material misrepresentation (e.g., plagiarism) at any time during the application or grant period is grounds for selection withdrawal or grant termination.

-- No specific reason for selection or non-selection of applicants will be given.
+- No specific reason for selection or non-selection of applicants will be provided.

 - Grants are not for the principal purpose of attending conferences, completing doctoral dissertations, travel and consultation at multiple institutions, or clinical medical research involving patient contact.

 - International airfare to and from the United States

 - Full financial support in the United States